 The post-trade clearance and settlement cycle begins on the date the trade is executed.
 On this date, trade details for equities, and corporate and municipal bonds are electronically transmitted by participants to the National Securities Clearing Corporation (NSCC) for processing, the majority of which are in real-time.
 NSCC is a subsidiary of the Depository Trust & Clearing Corporation (DTCC).
 NSCC sends to participants automated reports, which are legally binding documents that show trade details – including share quantity, price and security.
 These reports confirm that transactions have entered the clearance and settlement processing stream.

 SIFMA supports a move to shorten the settlement cycle for U.S equities, corporate bonds and municipal bonds to trade date plus two days (T+2) from the current T+3 in the third quarter of 2017.
-SIFMA believes that shortening the settlement cycle on a timeframe that is workable for all market participants can meaningfully benefit investors and reduce counterparty risk, decrease clearing capital requirements, reduce pro-cyclical margin and liquidity demands, and increase global settlement harmonization.
+SIFMA believes that shortening the settlement cycle will meaningfully benefit investors and reduce counterparty risk, decrease clearing capital requirements, reduce pro-cyclical margin and liquidity demands, and increase global settlement harmonization.

 More information on the project is available at: www.USt2.com.

 The Securities and Exchange Commission (SEC) strongly supports the industry's move to a shorter settlement cycle and Chair White directed the industry in September 2015 to provide a detailed implementation schedule, including interim milestones and dependencies.
 Further, Chair White indicated that she had directed SEC staff to work closely with impacted SROs to develop detailed schedules to consider the necessary rule amendments for a move to a shorter settlement cycle.
 Impacted SROs are supportive of the industry's move, and are scheduled to publish rule change packages for public comment throughout late 2015 and 2016.